goto-eof/fromgtog/README.md

 FromGtoG goes beyond simple batch operations, offering advanced filtering and performance capabilities:

+* **Scheduled Backup Jobs (Toggleable):** Take control of your workflow by automating complete backup and migration tasks using **Quartz Cron Expressions**.
+Users can define a schedule and **easily activate or deactivate** the job as needed.
+When the schedule matches the current time, the backup runs.
+During execution, the application's **system tray icon** flashes intermittently (red and blue) to indicate the active job, advising users not to shut down the computer or terminate the process.
 * **Detailed Logging:** Produces a comprehensive **log file** that allows you to analyze the application's work in detail, ensuring that every necessary repository was successfully cloned and verified.
 * **Rate Limit Prevention:** Features an optional setting to define a **time interval between cloning calls** to prevent